seme4/ssi-consultancy/DeployerDeveloperReview.md

 * Identifying and solving common installation and deployment problems.
 * Rebranding sameAs Lite with institution-specific styles, colours and logos.

-An example, written concurrently with this report, is at [Deployer's Guide](./DeployersGuide.md).
-[Deployer and Developer Reference](./Reference.md) contains a summary of useful information for both deployers and developers.

 ### Provide stable releases for deployers

 Deployers can only take a version of sameAs Lite from the master branch from the Git repository.
 In the longer term, deployers could either use: